Dialpuri/privateer_webserver_dependencies/checkout/gemmi/docs/hkl.rst

   >>> mtz = gemmi.read_mtz_file('../tests/5wkd_phases.mtz.gz')
   >>> binner = gemmi.Binner()
   >>> binner.setup(4, gemmi.Binner.Method.Dstar3, mtz)
-  4

 The MTZ file may contain multiple datasets with different unit cells.
-In such case we may explicitely specify the unit cell:
+In such case we may explicitly specify the unit cell:

 .. doctest::

   >>> binner.setup(4, gemmi.Binner.Method.Dstar3, mtz, cell=mtz.get_cell(1))
-  4

 Alternatively, the binner can be set up with ReflnBlock or with an array of *hkl* or *d*:sup:`--2`: